Kilich Khan: Later life

 He returned from his pilgrimage to Mecca in Arabia to India in 1658 to take up his post serving the Emperor Shah Jahan, only to find that the Emperor had been taken ill and so Kilich Khan decided to throw his lot in with Prince Aurangzeb.
 Taking command of one of the Mughal armies, Kilich Khan played a crucial role in the Battle of Samugarh.
 For this, he was rewarded by being made Sadr us Sadur (President of Presidents) and one of the Emperor's most trusted generals.

-He then proceeded to follow Aurangzeb around India as the Emperor pursued his dream of bringing all of Hindustan under the Timuri Flag.
+He then proceeded to follow Aurangzeb around India as the Emperor pursued his dream of bringing all of Hindustan under one Flag.
 Many battles were fought and many Forts besieged but it was during the Siege of Golconda in 1687 that Kilich Khan shone through as the Emperors most loyal and courageous general.
-When Aurangzeb's army left to attack Golconda, it was under the command of Kilich Khan's son Ghazi ud-Din Khan Feroze Jung.
+Kilich Khan accompanied Aurangzeb laying siege twice, first in 1686 which ended in failure, thus continued with the second attempt in 1687.
+In this campaign, Aurangzeb's army were under the command of Kilich Khan's son Ghazi ud-Din Khan Feroze Jung.

 Ghazi ud-Din Khan Feroze Jung was so keen on taking the fort that in a sudden assault, he sent his father in charge of the storming party.
 However, Kilich Khan was hit by the shrapnel of a powerful cannonball, the bombardment which completely severed his arm.
 He returned to the Mughal camp on his horse refusing to dismount.
 Aurangzeb's Vizier-e-Azam (prime minister), Asad Khan noticed that while the surgeons were busy taking bits of bone and iron from his wound, he was stoically sipping coffee.
 Kilich Khan died a few days later, his arm was also found identified by the signet ring he always wore on his finger.
 Kilich Khan is buried in a tomb at Kismatpur near Himayat Sagar only a few Kilometers from where he had died at Golconda in Hyderabad, Telangana, India.
+An identifying panel was placed at the tomb by the Nizam's private estate Sarf-e-Khas in 1942, to recognize the dynasty's ancestor.

-Children
+At the time of his death, Kilich Khan held the position as governor of Bijapur under Mughal empire.

-Having had issue, five sons and two daughters.
-Nawab Ghaziuddin Khan Siddiqi Bayafandi, Nawab Khwaja Hamid Khan Bahadur Siddiqi Bayafandi, Nawab Rahim Chin Kilich Khan Bahadur Siddiqi Bayafandi and two sons died young.
-Khadija Begum Sahiba and another daughter married to Nawab Riyat Khan Bahadur.
+Family

-Promotions
+He was the father of the Mughal general Ghazi ud-Din Khan Feroze Jung I and the grandfather of Mir Qamar-ud-din Siddiqi, Asaf Jah I. His nephew, Muhammad Amin Khan Turani, son of his younger brother Mir Burhanuddin, also rose to high positions.
+His other descendants include Nawab Khwaja Hamid Khan Bahadur Siddiqi, Nawab Rahim Chin Kilich Khan Bahadur Siddiqi, two sons who died young and Khadija Begum Sahiba as well as another daughter who married to Nawab Riyat Khan Bahadur.